Zero Defects

 • Quality is defined as conformance to the requirements

 Every product or service should have a requirement (a description of what the customer expects to see).
-A product achieves quaility when it meets those requirements.
-Individual products will have its own set of standards to meet, so there is still a wide range of product standards in various products, but each product must meet ITS set of requirements to achieve zero defects.
+A product achieves quality when it meets those requirements.
+Individual products will have their own set of standards to meet, so there is still a wide range of product standards in various products, but each product must meet the ITS set of requirements to achieve zero defects.

-• Defects prevention is beter than quality inspection and correction
+• Defects prevention is better than quality inspection and correction

 In other words, it's better to find a defect in the process and fix it, rather than find the defect in the finished products.
 If you spend time and money fixing the process instead of inspecting products for defects, it is time and money well spent.